 - Discounts to RWA Drawing School courses and in the RWA shop

-The next deadline for applications to become an RWA Academician is 31 January 2024.
+The next deadline for applications to become an RWA Academician is 12pm (Midday) 31 January 2025.

 Please read the supporting ‘Becoming an Academician’ document at the bottom of this page before applying.

 If you have any questions regarding application please email firstname.lastname@example.org.

 The Academician Council is particularly seeking applications from currently under-represented artists, for example those from Black, Asian and UK Minority Ethnicity communities, and those working in digital media, photography and architecture.